trentsikute/globalchurch-schema/docs/search_blob.md

 # Slot: search_blob

-_Concatenated text blob used for full-text search._
+_Concatenated text of searchable fields for indexing._